PaulaGarciaMolina/QNLP_Qiskit_Hackathon/README.md

 - *sentiment_analysis*: notebooks and datasets for classifying sentences into one of your sentiments: happy, sad, angry, scared

 ## Philosophy
-QNLP treats language as a quantum process and interprets sentences as circuits by using categorical quantum mechanics and the ZX-calculus.
+QNLP treats language as a quantum process and interpets sentences as circuits by using categorical quantum mechanics and the ZX-calculus.
 Rather than assigning meaning to individual words, the key focus is on *how meaning composes*.

 For an excellent introduction to the mathematical foundations of this approach, see ([Coecke et al.](https://arxiv.org/abs/2012.03755)).